History of technology

 The wheel, invented sometime before the 4th millennium BC, is one of the most ubiquitous and important technologies.
 This detail of the "Standard of Ur", c.
 2500 BCE., displays a Sumerian chariot.

-The history of technology is the history of the invention of tools and techniques by humans.
+The history of technology is the history of human invention of tools and techniques.
 Technology includes methods ranging from simple stone tools to the complex genetic engineering and information technology that has emerged since the 1980s.
-The term technology comes from the Greek word techne, meaning art and craft, and the word logos, meaning word and speech.
+The term technology comes from the Greek words techne, meaning art and craft, and logos, meaning word and speech.
 It was first used to describe applied arts, but it is now used to describe advancements and changes that affect the environment around us.

-New knowledge has enabled people to create new tools, and conversely, many scientific endeavors are made possible by new technologies, for example scientific instruments which allow us to study nature in more detail than our natural senses.
+New knowledge has enabled people to create new tools.
+Conversely, many scientific endeavors are made possible by new technologies, such as scientific instruments that allow us to study nature in greater detail than our natural senses can.

 Since much of technology is applied science, technical history is connected to the history of science.
 Since technology uses resources, technical history is tightly connected to economic history.
 From those resources, technology produces other resources, including technological artifacts used in everyday life.
 Technological change affects, and is affected by, a society's cultural traditions.
-It is a force for economic growth and a means to develop and project economic, political, military power and wealth.
+It is a force for economic growth and a means of developing and projecting economic, political, and military power and wealth.